FAQs FOR NEW STUDENTS

 Non-degree programs are designed primarily for currently certified teachers to add areas of expertise to their certificates.
-At the moment, MSE (Middle and Secondary Education) offers two Endorsements: TESOL and Reading.
+MSE (Middle and Secondary Education) currently offers two endorsements: TESOL and Reading.

 Certification only in MSE is a misnomer.
 The requirements, courses, and expectations are identical to the Master’s program.
 The only difference is that the certification requirements are completed in the Spring semester.
 Students do choose to leave the program at that time and apply for certification, but it is not advised.